crvrd/cs598-zk/README.md

 CS 598 Cryptography Project: Zero-knowledge proof for graph colorability

 ### Description ###
-Verifier asks the prover to prove that a specific graph is n-colorable.
+Verifier asks the prover to prove that a specific graph is 3-colorable.
 The prover uses an interactive zero-knowledge proof to prove the colorability.
 The protocol uses sha256(x|r) for commitment, where x is the information the prover is committing to, and r is a random string.
 Each commitment represents one vertex of the graph.
 When two commitments of adjacent vertices are decoded, they should have different colors.

 ### Protocol/todo ###
 * ~~Verifier reads a file describing the graph and builds a graph~~